microtrain/bootcamp/13-Express/06-AuthApp.md

 npm start
 ```

 Open a browser and navigate to [http://localhost:3000/auth](http://localhost:3000/auth).
-If you see an alert dialog that says "hi" then everything is working as it should.
-Open the file *public/dist/js/app.auth.js* and remove the alert.
+Right click on the page and inspect element.
+If the HTML matches what you would expect the pug file to produce then everything is working as it should.
 Commit your changes and push to master.

 ```sh
 # Add a non-API end point for accessing the authentication app